mbellabah/mbellabah.github.io/pages/bookshelf.md

 # Completed

 {: .box-warning}
-**Warning** (August 28, 2023) I've only been properly tracking the books I've read in 2023 onwards.
-My Goodreads is up to date since 2024.
-I include 2019 since I appear to have tracked some of the books that year, take it as a best-effort.
+**Note** I've only been properly tracking the books I've read in 2023 onwards.
+I include 2019 here since I appear to have tracked some of the books that year, take it as a best-effort.
+For those who prefer it, my Goodreads is up to date since 2024.
+Recommendations are always welcome!

 <p style="text-align:center">
 <a href="https://www.goodreads.com/user/show/181060917-bella-bah">goodreads.com/bellabah</a>